e-oz/Memory/README.markdown

 TODO:
 =====
-+ Separate all classes for autoloaders
 + Atomize increment operation
++ Implement all methods for Redis

 ***
 _Look at the comments in demo.php for additional info.
 Ask, what you want to see commented._